Saldubatech/ibk-automation/README.md

-# ibk-automation
+# Corvino Trade Automation

-Utilities to interface with the IBK TWS API.
+A set of utilities to automate executing trade movements in the Corvino fund.